rozek/lava-lamp-replacement/README.md

 # lava-lamp-replacement #

-replacement for a real "lava lamp" using a WS2812 LED matrix
+replacement for a real "lava lamp" using a WS2812 "Neopixel" LED matrix

 For my wife, I just finished a little project to replace a real lava lamp with s.th. less dangerous and dirty (just imagine the mess if a real lava lamp falls to the ground and breaks...).